Jee-King/starter-aca/content/publication/in-the-blink-of-an-eye-event-based-emotion-recognition/index.md

 ---
-title: "In the Blink of an Eye: Event-based Emotion Recognition"
+title: "In the Blink of an Eye: Event-based Emotion Recognition (SIGGRAPH 2023)"
 publication_types:
   - "1"
 authors: